 Biophilic design is all about reconnecting with nature and bringing outdoor garden trends in, and demand for this trend has soared over the last 12 months.

 This trend runs alongside the 'Cottagecore' takeover from last year.
 However, instead of heavy florals, the biophilic trend focuses mainly on minimal green foliage elements with lots of breathing space.

-Lauren, designer and trend researcher at Hovia, notes: “Biophilic design is an interior trend that is back for 2022 and it’s sure to stay.
+Lauren, designer and trend researcher at Hovia (opens in new tab), notes: “Biophilic design is an interior trend that is key for 2022 and it’s sure to stay.
 Not only does it take inspiration from botanical trends, but it produces a cacophony of bold, green tones that are perfect for bathrooms and living spaces alike.
 Any reference on bringing the outside in will have a positive impact on mental health, too.”

 If you're keen to incorporate this trend into your bedroom, opt for low-maintenance house plants that thrive in indirect sunlight (you can find these at the best places to buy plants online).
 Flower delivery service Interflora suggests a rubber plant, which are often referred to as the "perfect bedroom plant".

 "Not only does this plant provide the perfect addition to your biophilic design aesthetically, but it also has amazing health benefits," notes Vicky.
 The plant assists in removing pollutants from the air such as Carbon Dioxide.
 It’s also the perfect plant for those who suffer from allergies as it doesn’t produce any pollen."